synshop/rtfm/docs/members/Equipment/Print and Office/Garment Printer.md

 ---
 # iehk A4 DTG Printer A4 Garment Printer

-## WARNINGS
-This machine is not fully functional yet.
-We currently need a printhead to replace the current one.

 ## Manuals
 The manuals for this machine are on the printroom compute.
 Please note that these manuals are not comprehensive.